September 28, 2006

 .

-In Bethlehem, just over 2000 years ago.
+3. A Place From History You'd Like to Visit and Why In Bethlehem, just over 2000 years ago.
 I'd like to be the Innkeeper's wife and insist that Mary and Joseph take our room for the night.
 (Though I realize this would ridiculously change the whole nativity story.
 And well, God's will certainly happened anyway, but someone should have shown them better hospitality.)

 .